Recently, I’ve been invited by Jennifer of Dunbar Jones to join the lovely Nadnut, Jenjen as well as Sassyjan for a trip to Bintan Resort Lagoon.

 We’re going to Bintan tomorrow! from rinaz on Vimeo

 The group wanted to sit in the middle of the ferry as Jenjen was afraid of getting seasick.
-But I didnt wanted to torture myself looking and smelling the snacks which was in front of us.

-Moreover, I wanted to look at the sea!
+But I wanted to look at the sea!
 So I plonked myself next to the window and stared outside.
 There is always something calming about looking at the waters swirling up and down.

-And then we stumbled around wondering where to go next.
+We stumbled around wondering where to go next.
 But not for too long, we were greeted by the staff carrying placards such as these.

 Throughout the shuttle journey, I was marvelling to myself.
 “I’m in Indonesia!” and I stared at the greenery.
 It was not too long when we reached the resort.